samualon/digital-garden/content/School/Organising for entrepreneurship/Business model canvas.md

 - Apple

 They showed three important lessons:
 1. Focus on the product through the business model.
-No a focus on product innovation alone.
+Not a focus on product innovation alone.
 2. Invent a new business model, don't just copy competitors.
 3. No certainty from before if it would work, had to **take risk and experiment**.